Green River Utah Digital GPS Fishing Map

 Promo – Included with the purchase of this Paper Map is the digital GPS mobile map worth an additional $4.99.
 All mobile maps work in the free Avenza Map App.
 This map works without the need for cellphone or internet coverage.
 Mark your favorite fishing holes, record water clarity, water temperature, insect hatches and more.
 Navigate confidently, never get lost!
 Spend more time fishing and less time searching for where to fish.

-Our Green River Utah paper map folds to a convenient 3" x 6" size, perfect for your tackle box or pocket.
+Our Green River Utah paper fishing map folds to a convenient 3" x 6" size, perfect for your tackle box or pocket.
 Unfolded size is 12" x 15" in full color and easy to read.
 A perfect reference for use when out on the water.

 This map features the Green River in Utah from Flaming Gorge Reservoir to Swinging Bridge and includes sections A, B and C. It includes hatch and float charts, fishing access areas, parking areas, river mile markers, restrooms, campsites, boat launch areas and BLM areas.
 It contains all public fishing access area, campgrounds, boat put in locations, and parking areas.
 Also included are insect hatch chart and fishing regulations, Forest Service Public Lands and BLM Public Land areas.